protontypes/open-sustainable-technology/README.md

 - [pynco](https://github.com/nco/pynco) - Contains the module python nco, which implements a Python style access to the NetCDF Operators (NCO).
 - [climateR](https://github.com/mikejohnson51/climateR) - An R package for getting point and gridded climate data by AOI.
 - [climaemet](https://github.com/rOpenSpain/climaemet) - An interface to download the climatic data of the Spanish Meteorological Agency directly from R using their API and create scientific graphs.
-- [Data wrangling for the "IEA Net Zero by 2050" Roadmap](https://github.com/danielhuppmann/iea-netzero2050-datawrangler) - Transform data supporting the IEA Netzero2050 Roadmap (2021) to the IAMC format
+- [Data wrangling for the "IEA Net Zero by 2050" Roadmap](https://github.com/danielhuppmann/iea-netzero2050-datawrangler) - Transform data supporting the IEA Netzero2050 Roadmap (2021) to the IAMC format.

 ## Natural Resources